houseabsolute/test-class-moose/README.md

     my $reporting = $test->test_reporting;

-Returns the `Test::Class::Moose::Reporting` object.
+Returns the `Test::Class::Moose::Report` object.
 Useful if you want to do your own reporting and not rely on the default output provided with the `statistics` boolean option.